EdisonLeeeee/ICLR2022-OpenReviewData/README.md

 1. Run `crawl_paperlist.py` to crawl the list of papers (~0.5h).

 ## Paper List (3,407 submission in total)
 `crawl_paperlist.py` only crawls 3,000 papers for some errors, but it has 3,407 submissions in total.
-The *full* paper list are in follows:
+The *full* paper list are as follows:
 + [sources/ICLR-2022.csv](./sources/ICLR-2022.csv)
 + [sources/ICLR-2022.md](./sources/ICLR-2022.md)